 Voortman Steel Machinery in Rijssen has been designing, developing and manufacturing machines for the profile and plate processing metal industry for 45 years.
 With international subsidiaries, responsible for sales and service, they are a worldwide recognized supplier with over a thousand installed systems.
 By continuously paying attention to the development of new products and the further development of the machine program, Voortman is a leader in the various steel-related industries.

-Eric Blokvoord is responsible for purchasing.
-He states that they have approximately 20,000 purchase orders per year and have more than 100,000 order lines.
-“In order to better manage this, we wanted to make the operational purchasing process much more transparent with the aim of having our focus where it is needed, namely the deviations.
-By using the technical possibilities we have been able to automate a large part of the traditional operational purchasing process.
-As a result, we work together with our suppliers in a more efficient way and can thereby shift attention to the issues where the exceptions or urgency is in the logistics chain.
-I notice that my colleagues in this sector all face more or less the same things: everywhere you have to deal with factually unnecessary purchasing activities and the availability of data that you and your suppliers could use to improve cooperation.”
+Eric Blokvoord was responsible for purchasing as Purchase Manager.
+He states that they have about 20,000 purchase orders per year and more than 100,000 order lines.
+“In order to be able to manage that better, we wanted to make the operational purchasing process much more transparent with the aim of having our focus where it is needed, namely in the deviations.
+By making use of the technical possibilities, we have been able to automate a large part of the traditional operational purchasing process.
+As a result, we work more efficiently with our suppliers and can shift our attention to the matters in the logistics chain where there are exceptions or urgency.
+I notice that my colleagues in this sector all encounter more or less the same issues: everywhere you have to deal with factually unnecessary purchasing activities and the availability of data that you and your suppliers could do more with to improve cooperation.”

 Eric indicates that there is a lot of routine in the procurement work.
 “We place an order via e-mail and the supplier takes over the data manually in his system and then confirms this to us.
 The confirmations are sent to a general e-mail box after which the confirmations are checked one by one.
 If it is immediately good it is accepted and archived, if something is wrong, action is taken.
 This is a very labor-intensive process that actually adds nothing essential to the business.
 In addition, there are several risk factors: our order can not come across, we can not get confirmation or mistakes can be made when ripping over data.
 In more than 90% of cases the suppliers confirm in accordance with our order.
 However, with our current method, we must already view all these order confirmations in order to assess them.
 Then we started thinking about how we could organize that process differently.
 That is also called ‘automate’ with an unpopular word, but for us it is just part of the things you should keep busy with.
 A clear view of the exceptions, where the rest has to run smoothly from itself, that is what we are striving for.”